pubmania/a_diabetics_journal/docs/Recipes/00-prepare-to-beat.md

 4. Standardized measurement spoons for 1 cup, 1/2 cup etc. Something like [this](https://kutt.it/measurement_cup_spoon){target=_blank}.
 5. Microwave Egg Poach Cooker like [this one](https://kutt.it/sistema_egg){target=_blank}.
 6. Mixer / Grinder.
 The one we have and I can highly recommend is [this one](https://www.argos.co.uk/product/8394402){target=_blank}.
-7. Microwave Oven(ideally 800 W and above)
+7. Microwave Oven(ideally 800 W or above - mine is 900W)
 8. Cooking Oven